zspencer/www.zeespencer.com/songs/_posts/2012-02-26-coding-the-distance.markdown

 In his mind, he's still coding, still making the grade<br />
 She's hoping in time that her memories will fade.<br />

-Because he's hacking and cracking and moving to the next<br /><br />
+Because he's hacking and cracking and refactoring obsessed<br /><br />
 He's fighting and typing and running his specs<br />
 the sun has gone down and the moon come up<br />
 and long ago he's emptied his coffee cup<br />